Home

 • describing the characteristics of an ecosystem; an ecological community; and ecological sustainability.

-The student will explain the connections between food and environment by:
+The student will explain the connections between consumption, waste and environment by:

 • comparing and contrasting methods of food production and their impact on the environment.